alexandros-sakel/memory-game/README.md

 1) Match all 16 cards in pairs of 2.
   *The timer starts when the player chooses a card.

-2) The player must click on 2 cards
+2) The player must click on 2 cards.
 	* If the player finds 2 similar cards then the cards stay face up!
 	* Else if the cards don't match then they move back to face down position.